-Principles underlying Television, constructing Television experimental apparatus, Radio's use in connection with Talking Movies, by Railroads, in Aviation, Broadroads, in Aviation, Broad-casting Stations, Shipping Companies - not one branch, but all of them are cov-ered.
-You're Home Experimental Laboratori not one job" man when you finish my course.
-You're ready for a large number of
+Principles underlying Television, con-structing Television experimental ap-paratus, Radio's use in connection with Talking Movies, by Rai-roads, in Aviation, Broadroads, in Aviation, Broad-casting Stations, Shipping Companies - not one branch, but all of them are cov-ered.
+You're one lio.Joh Amateurs-you are just the men Radio wants for the many \$50, \$60, \$75 and \$100 a week jobs opening every year.

+job" man when you finish my course.
+You're ready for a large number of them.